lksv/basepack/README.md

     rails g basepack:install

+The generator will install several gems.
+Also, generator asks to delete `app/views/layouts/application.html.erb` because differend .haml version will be created.
-The generator asks you to install several gems.
-If you don't know what to answer then answer 'yes' to all generator's questions
+If you don't know what to answer then answer 'yes' to generator's question.

-Do not forget to define ability in `app/models/ability.rb`.
-You can put ```can :manage, :all``` to enable anybody to perform any action on any object.
+In a bigger project do not forget to change ability in `app/models/ability.rb`.
+By default, the generator adds ```can :manage, :all``` to enable anybody to perform any action on any object.
 See more on [CanCan wiki](https://github.com/ryanb/cancan/wiki/Defining-Abilities).

 Migrate your database and start the server: